Nutritional Information Solutions

 We provide a service to calculate the nutritional content of food products for the UK food industry (especially Small Medium Enterprises, SMEs), Trading Standards Organisations and others in order to satisfy the needs of food producers who need reliable and accurate nutritional information for labelling their products as required by new EU regulations (see below).

-The new EC Food Information Regulations (EU 1169/2011), which include nutritional information started on 13th December 2014 and become mandatory from 13th December 2016 and replace the previous food labelling regulations.
+The EC Food Information Regulations (EU 1169/2011), which include nutritional information started on 13th December 2014 and were mandatory from 13th December 2016 and replace the previous food labelling regulations.